oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

     </copy>
     ```

-   An output showing the application status as deployed confirms successful deployment.
+   In the output, verify that the `STATUS` of the `sample-xa-app` is `deployed.

+   **Example output**

    ![Helm install success](./images/helm-install-deployed.png)

-3. If you need to make any changes in the values.yaml file and reinstall the `sample-xa-app`, then you can uninstall the `sample-xa-app` and install it again by performing step 1 above.
+3. If you need to make any changes in the `values.yaml` file, then uninstall `sample-xa-app`.
+Update the `values.yaml` file, and then reinstall the `sample-xa-app`.
+Perform step 1 as described in this task again to reinstall `sample-xa-app`.  and install it again by perform step 1.
 Otherwise, skip this step and go to the next step.

    ```text
     <copy>